 My physical, financial, and mental health are important to me.
 After some reflection, I knew I could be doing a better job at self-care.
 I wanted to relieve the stress I felt about not understanding these components of my life.
 I also wanted the relief to be easy to manage.
-There is an app for nearly everything, and with my phone always at my side, using apps made sense.
+There is an app for nearly everything, and with my phone always at my side, using these healthy living apps makes total sense.

 Here are three healthy living apps I use myself, and highly recommend!

 Flo was designed as a period and ovulation tracker, yet it’s so much more than that!
 The app lets you track everything daily water consumption, alcohol intake, mood, and how your body is feeling physically each day.
 Did I mention it’s also free?

 I love this app because it helped me to take ownership of my physical health.
 I never tracked my cycle before.
 I’d try to keep a mental note and always forget.
 When I started to understand my cycle, I became more in tune with my moods and had compassion for myself if I was having a rough day.

 I work in an elementary school and never drink enough water!
 The app has encouraged me to set daily water intake goals.
 It helps hold me accountable and think about if I’ve had enough water.
 I went from drinking about 32 ounces of water, to 64 ounces of water each day after I started using the app.